sirinath/pagedjs-website/content/documentation/generated-content-in-margin-boxes.md

 ---
 title: "Generated Content in Margin Boxes"
 date: 2019-09-03T18:23:22+02:00
 draft: true
 part: 6
 weight: 6
 colorPrimary: "#aaa"
 colorHeading: "white"
+intro: "CSS modules for paged media add the possibility to use the `content` property in special area of the pages: the margin boxes.
+In addition, combinations of syntaxes and properties create elements needed to design a book: page number and running headers and footers."
 ---

-CSS modules for paged media add the possibility to use the `content` property in special area of the pages: the margin boxes.
-In addition, combinations of syntaxes and properties create elements needed to design a book:  page number and running headers and footers.